 Sujit R. Varma

-According to the director commentary, the brief scene of intimacy between Ben Affleck and Bridget Moynahan, where they are in bed and play footsie, ended up being one of the first scenes shot of the two together.
+According to the DVD director's commentary, the brief scene of intimacy between Ben Affleck and Bridget Moynahan, where they are in bed and play footsie, ended up being one of the first scenes shot of the two together.
 See more »

 Was this review helpful to you?